AndrewSpangler/WTFScript/README.md

                   (
                       "Great for generating readme files"
-                      , "Useful for generating simple markdown to inject into Flask" , "from WTFScript import WTFMD as WTF"
+                      , "Useful for generating simple markdown to inject into Flask" , "from WTFScript import WTFMd as WTF"
                           | code
                   )
               )   | unorderedlist